Benefits and challenges of monorepo development practices

 CI/CD tools can scale automatically and help you manage complex deployments so that you can build, test, and even deploy individual microservices from within a larger monorepo.

-Deciding on a strategy that works for your team
+Deciding if a monorepo is right for your team

-You can put all these practices into place with a unified, automated CI/CD pipeline where your team builds, tests, and deploys individual microservices from within a larger monorepo.
+You can put all these practices into place with a unified, automated CI/CD pipeline where your team builds, tests, and deploys individual microservices from within the monolith.
 Automating your pipeline makes it easier to manage your monorepo while keeping up your rapid deployment pace.

 Conclusion

-Monorepos have many advantages, like visibility, collaboration, and code sharing, but they are not the right fit for every team.
-Understand your team’s strengths and weaknesses to determine if a monorepo is the right choice.
+Monorepos provide benefits like visibility, collaboration, and code sharing, but they are not the right fit for every team.
+Understand your team’s strengths and weaknesses to decide if a monorepo is the right choice.

 If you decide to use a monorepo, maintain your high-velocity software deployment and mitigate common microservices pitfalls with a unified and automated CI/CD pipeline.
-You can get started right away, by signing up for your CircleCI free trial today.
+You can get started right away, by signing up for a free CircleCI account today.